johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--structure--> `type` _text_

-The `type` field contains the original value of the feature's primary tag from OSM.
+The `type` field contains the original value of the feature's primary tag from OpenStreetMap.

 <!-- TRANSIT_STOP_LABEL -------------------------------------------------->